Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/conclusion_part_1.md

 We will show a few plots to illustrate the decisiveness of AlphaFold's CASP victory.
 The first graph, which is shown in the figure below, compares the scores of AlphaFold against the second-place algorithm (a product of David Baker's laboratory, which developed the Robetta and Rosetta@Home software that we used in this module).

 [![image-center](../assets/images/600px/AlphaFold2_BAKER.png){: .align-center}](../assets/images/AlphaFold2_BAKER.png)
-A plot of GDT scores for the 1st place (AlphaFold2) and 2nd place (Baker lab) submissions over all proteins in the CASP14 contest.
+A plot of GDT scores for AlphaFold2 (shown in blue) and Baker lab (shown in orange) submissions over all proteins in the CASP14 contest.
+AlphaFold2 finished first in CASP14, and Baker lab finished second.
 Source: <a href="https://bit.ly/39Mnym3" target="_blank">https://bit.ly/39Mnym3</a>.
 {: style="font-size: medium;"}

 We can appreciate the margin of victory in the above figure if we compare it against the margin between the second- and third-place competitors, shown in the figure below.

 [![image-center](../assets/images/600px/BAKER_Zhang.png){: .align-center}](../assets/images/BAKER_Zhang.png)
-A plot of GDT scores for the 2nd place (Baker lab) and 3rd place (Zhang lab) submissions for all proteins in the CASP14 contest.
+A plot of GDT scores for the Baker lab (shown in blue) and Zhang lab (shown in orange) submissions for all proteins in the CASP14 contest.
+Baker lab finished second in CASP14, and Zhang lab finished third.
 Source: <a href="https://bit.ly/39Mnym3" target="_blank">https://bit.ly/39Mnym3</a>.
 {: style="font-size: medium;"}

 For each protein in the CASP14 contest, we can also compute each algorithm's **z-score**, defined as the number of standard deviations that the algorithm's GDT score falls from the mean GDT score over all competitors.
 For example, a z-score of 1.4 would imply that the approach performed 1.4 standard deviations above the mean, and a z-score of -0.9 would imply that the approach performed 0.9 standard deviations below the mean.